25khattab/voyance-task/README.md

 }
 ```

+## Admin Usage

+Admins can approve and reject appointments.

+An appointment will appear as orange for the user of that Booking if it's waiting an admin approval.

+If an appointment is approved it will be marked as green, if not it will be deleted and will not appear anymore on the calendar.

+An Admin can approve and reject on any event on the calendar from any view, unlike the user who can only reserve a slot from week and day view only (because they have time slots).

 ## Enhancments

 There are several features that can be added to improve the functionality and user experience of the application: